-Led Zeppelin is one of the most important, and most often copied bands in the history of rock music.
-This has done a lot to fill the cophers of the four British musicians.
-But, it has also affected their reputation.
+Led Zeppelin is one of the most important and most often copied bands in the history of rock music.
+This has done a lot to fill the coffers of the four British musicians.
+But it has also affected their reputation.

 These are Led Zeppelin’s albums ranked according to Alt77’s standards.
 The best to worst.
-And, this list should serve as a reminder of the band’s status as one of the most copied in alternative rock and just about any other genre.
+The music of one of the greatest rock bands of all time.
+This list serves, in my view, as a reminder of the band’s status as one of the most copied in alternative rock and just about any other genre.

-Led Zeppelin albums ranked from worst to best
+Led Zeppelin Discography Ranked from Worst to Best

 At their best, Led Zeppelin was an innovative, wildly experimental group willing to take on daring challenges.
 They were an alternative rock band, at a time when guitar solos could still fill out stadiums.